Back to all articles

 For foreign nationals with a job offer from a Colombian employer.

-• Requires an employment contract
+• Requires employment contract and employer's registration documents

 • Validity: up to 3 years